julian-klode/lingolang/docs/abstract-interpreter.md

          &:= (recvToParams(A_{idx}), NoOwner, \emptyset, s[= d \cap \{o\}]) \\
          \text{where } & recvToParams(a (R) \textbf{ func } (P_0, \ldots, P_n) (R_0, \ldots, R_r)) \\
             &:= a \textbf{ func } (R, P_0, \ldots, P_n) (R_0, \ldots, R_r) \\
 \intertext{For method values, we reuse the $moc$ function defined earlier to move or copy the lhs into the receiver.
-If we are binding an unowned receiver, the bound method value will be unowned too, to ensure we don't store an unowned value in an owned function value, as they have different lifetimes.}
+If we are binding an unowned receiver, the bound method value will be unowned too, to ensure we do not store an unowned value in an owned function value, as they have different lifetimes.}
     selectOne&(s, \overbrace{a \textbf{ interface } \{A_0, \ldots, A_n\}}^{= In}, idx, \text{\lstinline|MethodVal|}, o, d) \\
          &:= (stripRecv(maybeUnowned(A_{idx})), o', d', s') \\
          \text{where } & stripRecv(a (R) \textbf{ func } (P_0, \ldots, P_n) (R_0, \ldots, R_r)) \\